On Friday IC legend Bill Quirke headlined the Institute of Internal Communication’s annual conference.

 If you missed the conference you’re in luck as Jess Roberts is back to share her thoughts on day two.
 You can find Jess on Twitter @JessRoberts_82.

-Jess is Communications Manager at Newport City Homes – the largest social housing provider in the city of Newport.
+Jess is an in-house comms pro.
 She started out in fashion journalism where she first experienced communications and PR.
 She did a short stint in a London agency and then moved in-house within the public and third sector.

 As an IC pro, Jess sees her role as one of enabling meaningful conversations within organisations so that employees are well-informed and feel valued, resulting in highly engaged, high-performing people.